rickhull/conway_deathmatch/README.md

 Inspiration
 ---
-Coming into this project, I had significant background knowledge concerning Conway's Game of Life, but I could not recited the basic rules in any form.
+Coming into this project, I had significant background knowledge concerning Conway's Game of Life, but I could not have recited the basic rules in any form.
 After being inspired by competing in CGOLTW, I read their [one background page](http://gameoflifetotalwar.com/how-to-play) and then the [wikipedia page](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 I deliberately avoided any knowledge of any other implementations,